 Preheat oven to 350 degree F.

 Prepare two 4 ½" X 8 ½" loaf pans by greasing and lightly flouring.

 In a larger bowl, stir the eggs with milk and juices.
-Blend in melted butter and zests.
-Add almond extract if using.
+Blend in melted butter or oil and zests.
+Add vanilla extract.

 Gently add the dry ingredients to the wet ingredients.
 Mix with a spatula just until the dry ingredients are moistened.
 Ensure there are no flour pockets.
 Do not overmix.

 Spoon the batter into each pan evenly.
 Divide the jam into each loaf.
 Spread the jam over the surface of the batter.
 Use a knife to swirl the jam